Skip to main content

 Dr Salman Masoudi Soltani Dr Salman Masoudi Soltani

-Email Dr Salman Masoudi Soltani Senior Lecturer in Chemical Engineering
+Email Dr Salman Masoudi Soltani Reader in Chemical Engineering

-I am a Senior Lecturer (Associate Professor in the US system) in Chemical Engineering.
+I am a Reader (Associate/Professor) in Chemical Engineering.
 In May 2017, I joined Brunel University London as a founding member of the new Chemical Engineering Department, on the team in charge of the design and development of the Programme.
 I am a Chartered Engineer (CEng/MIChemE) with both industrial and academic research backgrounds in chemical and process engineering.
-I am also a Fellow of Higher Education Academy (FHEA), UK, and the Postgraduate Research Director with the Department of Chemical Engineering.
-My research area is mainly centred on Separation Processes (Experimental & Process Design/Modelling).
+I am also a Fellow of Higher Education Academy (FHEA), UK, and the Director of Research with the Department of Chemical Engineering.
+My research area is mainly centred on Separation Processes (Experimental & Process Design/Modelling) with a key focus on adsorption processes.
 I have led a number of major research projects on and around carbon capture and hydrogen production, funded via Engineering and Physical Sciences Research Council (EPSRC), UK Carbon Capture and Storage Research Centre (UKCCSRC), and the Department for Energy Security & Net Zero (DESNZ), along with a number of industrial consultancy projects, the details of which have been included under the "Research" tab of this profile.
 In 2022, my research was featured in the prestigious Institution of Chemical Engineers (IChemE)' magazine (The Chemical Engineer).
-You can find more about my research group & research laboratory by visiting my research group website.
 I am also serving as the technical advisor with JET Engineering (Anionix).
-Before joining Brunel University London, I worked as a Postdoctoral Research Associate with the Department of Chemical Engineering (Clean Fossil & Bioenergy Research Group) at Imperial College London, UK (07/2015 – 05/2017), contributing to several EPSRC as well as EU- and OECD-consultancy projects (Opening New Fuels for UK Generation; Gas-FACTS; CO2QUEST) in the realms of biomass combustion and the modelling and optimisation of CO2 capture & utilisation processes - in Professor Paul Fennell's research group and in collaboration with Professor Niall Mac Dowell and Professor Nilay Shah.
+Before joining Brunel University of London, I worked as a Postdoctoral Research Associate with the Department of Chemical Engineering (Clean Fossil & Bioenergy Research Group) at Imperial College London, UK (07/2015 – 05/2017), contributing to several EPSRC as well as EU- and OECD-consultancy projects (Opening New Fuels for UK Generation; Gas-FACTS; CO2QUEST) in the realms of biomass combustion and the modelling and optimisation of CO2 capture & utilisation processes - in Professor Paul Fennell's research group and in collaboration with Professor Niall Mac Dowell and Professor Nilay Shah.
 In March 2017, I received the prestigious endorsement as the Exceptional Talent in Chemical Engineering by the Royal Academy of Engineering, UK.
 Prior to this, I worked as a Postdoctoral Knowledge Transfer Partnership Research Associate with Dr Shenyi Wu (Fluids and Thermal Engineering Research Group) at the University of Nottingham, UK (08/2013 – 07/2015), during which, I was fully based at A-Gas International ltd. production site in Bristol (UK), where I worked as a Project/Process Engineer on a major joint engineering research and process design project, involving the research, front end engineering design (FEED), detailed design, and development of a bespoke industrial-scale gas separation process.
-I was awarded the University of Nottingham Scholarship to study for a PhD in Chemical Engineering (2011 - 2014).
+I was awarded the University of Nottingham Scholarship to study for a PhD in Chemical Engineering (01/03/2011 - 22/02/2014).
 I conducted my research with the Department of Chemical & Environmental Engineering at the University of Nottingham, Malaysia Campus where I studied the effects of pyrolysis conditions on the structure of porous carbonaceous adsorbents synthesised from recycled waste, and the effect of subsequent surface modification on heavy metal removal from aqueous media.
-Adsorption Processes Carbon Capture and Utilisation (CCU) Combined Hydrogen Production and Carbon Capture Processes Separation Processes (Experimental & Process Design/Modelling) CL2605 – Chemical Reaction Engineering (module leader) CL2607 – Separation Processes 1 (module leader) CL1620 – Chemical Engineering Introduction (Thermodynamics Section) BE1603 – Engineering Systems and Energy (Thermodynamics Section) ME1301 – Fundamentals of Thermofluids (Thermodynamics Section) ME3309 – Major Individual Project
+Adsorption Processes Carbon Capture and Utilisation (CCU) Blue Hydrogen Production Processes Separation Processes Chemical Reaction Engineering CL2605 – Chemical Reaction Engineering (module leader, 2019 - present) CL2607 – Separation Processes 1 (module leader, 2019 - present) CL3605 – Design Project (Group Supervisor, 2019 - present) CL1620 – Chemical Engineering Introduction (Thermodynamics Section, 2019) BE1603 – Engineering Systems and Energy (Thermodynamics Section, 2019 - 2021) ME1301 – Fundamentals of Thermofluids (Thermodynamics Section, 2017 - 2018) ME3309 – Major Individual Project (2017 - 2018)

 Dr James Tyacke Dr James Tyacke